Score Matching for Truncated Density Estimation on a Manifold: Truncated Manifold Score Matching

-For proof, see Appendix \ref{app:proof1}.
-Although we have not specified $g(\mb{x})$, we only need find a $g$ such that the condition for which $g(\mb{x}') = 0$ for all $x' \in \partial M$ holds.
-Any such differentiable and strictly positive function which satisfies this boundary constraint is a valid choice of $g$.
-See \citet{song} for a comprehensive study of the choice of $g$ in a Euclidean setting.
-In section \ref{sec:fns}, we propose two distance functions that naturally fulfill this criteria, and are suited for the sphere.
+Although the weighting function, $g(\mb{z})$, has not yet been specified, we only require a $g$ such that the condition for which $g(\mb{z}') = 0$ for all $\mb{z}' \in \manifoldboundary$ holds, provided it is at least once differentiable.
+In \cref{sec:fns}, we propose two distance functions that naturally fulfill this criteria, and are suited for the sphere.